 Strategic planning sets the overall direction of your organization.
 It deals with the development of a mission statement or organizational objectives which lay out the framework for your business planning.
-Our unique contribution to this field is that we are able to assist you in the development of strategic planning processes which effectively integrate environmental considerations into your planning process and which are appropriately tailored to the special characteristics and needs of your organization.
+Our unique contribution to this field is that we are able to assist you in the development of strategic planning processes, which effectively integrate environmental considerations into your planning process.
+These are appropriately tailored to the special characteristics and needs of your organization.

 How do you ensure your actions are effective?

 Being effective requires that you identify the right goals, targets and actions, and that you follow-through on these.
 Needs for following-through and ensuring effectiveness will vary from project to project, client to client but often include: